Schindler's List: Original Motion Picture Soundtrack

 Goldsmith

-Criminal Law: (Jerry Goldsmith) While the film was absolutely torn apart by critics and audiences alike, Criminal Law was an introduction of two eventually well-known people in the mainstream American cinema.
-Young British actor Gary Oldman debuted in Hollywood's spotlight with Criminal Law, as did director Martin Campbell, for whom this film would be his first leap from television to a career in cinema that would yield projects like Goldeneye and The Mask of Zorro (and its sequel) down the road.
-With a plot that attempts to jolt audiences with false scares from start to finish, Criminal Law throws Oldman's cocky character, an attorney, into a series of legal fires created by Kevin Bacon's maniacal character.
-The attorney gets the criminal acquitted on one brutal rape and murder charge before that criminal then turns around and begins framing the attorney (and generally harassing him) for subsequent murders.
-Hokey dialogue and a homoerotic subtext plague the graphic film, and by the time the movie was done jerking around the audience on its ride of dubious logic, Criminal Law qualified as a genuine, grade-A stinker.
-Campbell would, a decade after this project, rely on James Horner as a regular collaborator, but Criminal Law would come when the director rotated between composers and, for this project, teamed for the only time with Jerry Goldsmith.
-In the 1980's, Goldsmith was at the height of his experimentation with electronics, often with grand results when combining them with his usual orchestral ensemble.
-Even in scores dominated by his array of synthetics, either an orchestral ensemble or notable collection of soloists would accompany those electronic textures.
-There were only a few scores for which Goldsmith would turn exclusively to his synthesizers, and their succession in the middle to late 1980's includes Runaway, Alien Nation (a rejected work) and Criminal Law.
-Not surprisingly, these would be the few scores performed by Goldsmith himself as well.
+Criminal Law: (Jerry Goldsmith) While the 1988 film was absolutely torn apart by critics and audiences alike, Criminal Law was an introduction of two eventually well-known people to the mainstream of American cinema.
+Young British actor Gary Oldman debuted in Hollywood's spotlight with this unfortunate film, as did director Martin Campbell, for whom the project would be his first leap from the obscurity of television production to a career in cinema that would yield projects like GoldenEye and The Mask of Zorro (and its sequel) down the road.
+With a plot that attempts to jolt audiences with false scares from start to finish, Criminal Law throws Oldman's cocky character, an attorney, into a series of legal fires created by Kevin Bacon's maniacal counterpart.
+The attorney manages to get the criminal acquitted on one brutal rape and murder charge before his client then turns around and begins framing (and generally harassing) him for subsequent murders.
+Painfully hokey dialogue and an unnecessary homoerotic subtext plague the graphic film, and by the time the movie was done jerking around the audience on its ride of dubious logic, Criminal Law qualified as a genuine, grade-A stinker.
+Campbell would, a decade after this project, rely upon James Horner as a regular collaborator for his original scores, but Criminal Law came at a time when the director rotated between composers frequently and, for this project, he teamed up for the only time with Jerry Goldsmith.
+In the 1980's, Goldsmith was at the height of a period defined by his experimentation with electronics, often with grand results when combining them with his usual orchestral ensemble and rhythmic sensibilities.
+Even in scores dominated by his array of synthetics, either a fully orchestral layer or notable collection of soloists accompanied those electronic textures.
+There were only a few scores for which Goldsmith turned exclusively to his synthesizers, and their succession in the middle to late 1980's included Runaway, Alien Nation (a rejected work) and Criminal Law.
+Not surprisingly, these were the few scores performed by Goldsmith himself as well, and with their sparse constructs came more frustration from listeners than interest and engagement.

 (View results for all titles)